arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 When a recording is made on the phone, it will automatically show up on the webpage.
 First start by recording around five minutes of the phrase you want to have recognized, for this tutorial "Ciao Nicla" will be used.
 Try to vary the distance from the microphone, the pronunciation and the inflection when speaking the phrase to give the model a wider definition of the phrase that should be recognized.
 If you want to make the model more accurate have multiple people recording the same phrase, going through the same process of varying the distance from the microphone, the pronunciation and the inflection.

 Once this is done, record another five minutes of random words that are not the desired phrase and set the label for these recordings as "unknown".
 This will help you with the training of the model later.
-And, to give the model a better understanding of what sounds not to recognize as the trigger, also record five minutes of background and ambient noise.
+And, to give the model a better understanding of which sounds not to recognize as the trigger, also record five minutes of background and ambient noise.
 Set the label of these recordings as "noise".
 The more data collected, the better the model can be trained to recognize the required sentence.
 Feel free to collect as many of these three different categories as needed.

 ![Data collected](assets/data-acquired.svg)

 Make sure to have a good training/test data split ratio of around 80/20.
 The test data is used to test the model with "unseen" data after the training has finished.
 If you have an overfitting model, you may see high accuracy in the training results but poor performance in the testing results.
-If that's the case, you may have to tweak the parameters or collect more/better training data.
-More information on this can be found in this [Edge Impulse® documentation](https://docs.edgeimpulse.com/docs/tips-and-tricks/increasing-model-performance).
+If that is the case, you may have to tweak the parameters or collect more/better training data.
+More information on this can be found in this [documentation](https://docs.edgeimpulse.com/docs/tips-and-tricks/increasing-model-performance).

 ![Data split ratio](assets/dataset-train-test-split.svg)